|1. Description - |

 |7.
 Representative Text(s) - |

 Evening, Martin.
-Adobe Photoshop CS6 for Photographers.
-New York City: Focal Press, 2012.
+Adobe Photoshop CC for Photographers: A professional image editor's guide to the creative use of Photoshop for the Macintosh or PC.
+New York City: Focal Press, 2013.
 Print.

 |8.
 Disciplines - |

 |9.
 Method of Instruction - |

 - Lectures on the techniques of digital imaging software and digital photography.

 - Discussion and Electronic discussions/chat using the language of digital imaging and photographic/artistic critiques.

 - Demonstrations of digital imaging software and digital photography.

 - Field trips to visit photographic, artistic and technical locations.

 |10.
 Lab Content - |